iwanhae/kuview/README.md

 ### Backend Development

-To support a new resource type, you need to modify both `cmd/server/main.go` (for server mode) and `cmd/wasm/main.go` (for local/WASM mode).
+To support a new resource type, you need to modify `pkg/types/const.go` that defines the resource types.
 The client-side is designed to adapt to these backend changes automatically.

 ## License